qua-platform/quam/docs/demonstration.md

 ## Introduction

 Welcome to our QuAM tutorial!
-This guide will demonstrate setting up a basic superconducting quantum circuit with two Transmon qubits and their resonators.
+This guide will demonstrate setting up a basic superconducting quantum circuit with two transmon qubits and their resonators.
 We'll equip these qubits with control and readout pulses and generate a QUA configuration for interacting with quantum hardware.

 QuAM is not limited to any specific quantum hardware platform.
 It is designed to be adaptable and extensible for various quantum systems.
 You can customize components or expand the framework to add new functionalities as needed.
 For details on customization, visit [Custom QuAM Components](/components/custom-components).